 Here are a few things to consider when deciding whether your work gloves need to be replaced.

 You need to examine your PPE before every shift.
-That’s the safest practice and one that can guard you against cuts, punctures, chemical burns, and other hazards.
+That’s the safest practice, and one that can guard you against cuts, punctures, chemical burns, and other hazards.
 If you toss your gloves on without a second thought, you’re putting yourself at an unnecessary risk.
 It only takes a minute to sustain a serious injury.
-But it also takes a minute to determine whether your gloves are safe.
+But it also takes a minute to determine whether your gloves are safe to begin with.

 One of the best ways to increase the lifespan of your glove is by incorporating a laundering program.